Is This Loss Informative? Faster Text-to-Image Customization by Tracking Objective Dynamics: Understanding adaptation dynamics

 \subsection{Initial observations}

 First, we would like to view the training dynamics in terms of extrinsic evaluation: by measuring how the CLIP image score changes throughout training, we can at least estimate how fast the samples begin to resemble the training set.
-For this, we perform inversion of all 9 concepts released by~\cite{textualinversion}: an example of such an experiment for one concept is available in \cref{fig:convergence_example}.
+For this, we perform inversion of all concepts released by~\cite{textualinversion, dreambooth, custom-diff} (a total of 48 concepts): an example of such an experiment for one concept is available in \cref{fig:convergence_example}.

 From these experiments, we observe that the CLIP image score exhibits sharper growth at an early point of training (often within the first 1000 iterations) and stabilizes later.
-This finding agrees with the results of our own visual inspection: the generated samples for most concepts undergo the most drastic changes at the beginning and do not improve afterward.
+This finding agrees with the results of our own visual inspection: the generated samples for most concepts undergo \textbf{the most drastic changes at the beginning} and do not improve afterwards.
 Practically, this observation means that we can interrupt the inversion process much earlier without major drawbacks if we had a criterion for detecting its convergence.
 What indicators can we use to create such a criterion?

-The most straightforward idea is to consider the training loss $\Lldm$.
-Unfortunately, it is not informative in the default setting: as we also demonstrate in \cref{fig:convergence_example}, the training loss exhibits too much noise and has no trend that could indicate the model convergence.
+The most straightforward idea is to consider the training loss $\Ltrain$.
+Unfortunately, it is not informative by default: as we demonstrate in \cref{fig:convergence_example}, the loss exhibits too much noise and has no signs of convergence.
 The gradient norm of the concept embedding is also hardly informative: in the same experiment, we can see that it actually increases during training instead of decreasing.
-As we show in~\cref{app:large_batches}, these findings hold in general even for much larger training batches, which means that the direct way of making loss less stochastic is not practical for this problem.
-Still, as reported in the original paper and shown by samples and their CLIP scores, the model successfully learns the input concepts.
-Curiously, we see no reflection of that in the dynamics of the objective that is being optimized.
+As we show in~\cref{app:large_batches}, these findings generally hold even for much larger training batches, which means that the direct way of making the loss less stochastic is not practical.
+Still, as reported in the original work and shown by samples and their CLIP scores, the model successfully learns the input concepts.
+Curiously, we see no reflection of that in the dynamics of the training objective.